OpenEvalProject/evals/manuscripts/elife-81692/v2/manuscript.md

 ![Figure 80.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig80-v2.jpg)

-**Figure 80.:** Guerrero et al., 2021a vs. number of reads assigned to phage or bacteria from our analysis.Each marker is a separate time point.
+**Figure 80.:** Each marker is a separate time point.

 The number of unique protospacer and spacer types we detected fluctuated considerably over the course of the study (Figure 81, Figure 82).
 The number of shared types as well as the ratio of phage types to bacteria types also fluctuated considerably.

 ![Figure 81.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig81-v2.jpg)

-**Figure 81.:** Guerrero et al., 2021a.The left panels show absolute counts, and the right panels show fractional abundance for the included types.
+**Figure 81.:** The left panels show absolute counts, and the right panels show fractional abundance for the included types.
 None of the top types are shared between phage and bacteria.

 ![Figure 82.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig82-v2.jpg)

-**Figure 82.:** Guerrero et al., 2021a.Colours indicate different similarity grouping thresholds.
+**Figure 82.:** Colours indicate different similarity grouping thresholds.
 Spacer counts include wild-type spacers, and protospacers are included only if they possess a perfect PAM.
 Data is summed over CRISPR1 and CRISPR2.

 About 40% of spacer and protospacer types remained throughout the time series without going extinct at an 85% similarity threshold (Figure 83).
 In data from Paez-Espino et al., 2015, about 20% of original types remained at the end of the experiment (Figure 6E); however, the fraction of types remaining decreases steadily in data from Paez-Espino et al., 2015 unlike in this dataset.

 ![Figure 83.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig83-v2.jpg)

-**Figure 83.:** Guerrero et al., 2021a.Types are grouped with an 85% similarity threshold.
+**Figure 83.:** Types are grouped with an 85% similarity threshold.
 The grey shaded region is the standard deviation across averaged data.

-## Calculating average immunity
+### Calculating average immunity

 To calculate average immunity between bacteria and phage, we interpolated counts between sequenced time points using a 14-day spacing (the most common sampling interval in the data).
 We calculated the time-shifted average overlap between bacteria and phage spacer types by comparing bacteria and phage types separated by a time delay and averaging over all points with the same time delay (Figure 7—figure supplement 5).
 As described in ‘Theoretical considerations when calculating average immunity from data’, we multiplied raw average immunity values by the average number of protospacers with the GTT PAM from the phage DC-56 and DS-92 genomes (1956 protospacers) to account for multiple protospacers on each phage genome.
 Note that because PAM mutations are common, the true number of protospacers may be less than this hypothetical amount, which would cause us to slightly overestimate average immunity.
 However, we are also assuming that each bacterium has one effective spacer, and this is likely an underestimate.
 As the similarity threshold increases, the overall overlap goes down slightly because there are more total types.
 As in the data from Paez-Espino et al., 2015, the number of shared types across the whole dataset is insensitive to the clustering threshold: there is a tradeoff between the total number of types (which increases as the similarity threshold increases) and the likelihood that types are shared (which increases as the similarity threshold decreases) (Figure 82).